xiaolei-lab/SIMER/README.md

 SP <- selects(SP)
 ```

-## Family selection on single trait
+## Family selection for a single trait
 **[back to top](#contents)**

 ***Family selection*** is a selection method by family based on the ***average of the family***.
 This selection method is used for traits with ***low heritability***.